Safety and Security

 The Peace Corps is absolutely committed to providing trainees and Volunteers with the best training, guidance, support, and information they need to remain healthy, safe, and productive throughout their service.
 The Peace Corps' broad and systematic approach to keep Volunteers safe during their service is based upon several fundamental tenets of Volunteer safety and security, including building relationships, sharing information, training, site development, incident reporting and response, and emergency communications and planning.
 Still, the Peace Corps cannot eliminate every risk that Volunteers face.

 Living and traveling in an unfamiliar environment, having a limited understanding of local language and culture, and being perceived as financially well-off are some of the factors that can put Volunteers at risk.
-Many Volunteers experience varying degrees of unwanted attention and harassment.
+Volunteers can experience varying degrees of unwanted attention and harassment.
 Petty thefts and burglaries are not uncommon, and incidents of physical and sexual assault do occur.
-Precise information about reported incident rates, by country and crime type, is available in the Peace Corps Annual Statistical Report of Crimes Against Volunteers [PDF].
-Based on feedback from the Annual Volunteer Survey [PDF], the vast majority of Volunteers feel safe in the areas where they live and work.
+Precise information about reported incident rates, by country and crime type, is available in the Peace Corps Annual Statistical Report of Crimes Against Volunteers, as well as in each Peace Corps country's section on preparing to Volunteer.
+Based on feedback from the Annual Volunteer Survey, the vast majority of Volunteers feel safe in the areas where they live and work.